 Strabismus surgery: what does it really entail?
 If you need this surgery, what will it look like for you?
-If you have questions, you’re in the right place: we can help you better understand from your surgery and the recovery process.
+If you have questions, you’re in the right place.
+We can help you better understand your surgery and the recovery process.

 Strabismus surgery is designed to correct strabismus, a condition in which the eyes don’t align properly.
-People with strabismus may have one eye that consistently points a different direction: up, down, or to one side.
+People with strabismus may have one eye that consistently points a different direction– up, down, or to one side.
 Sometimes, the same eye may point consistently in the same direction; in other cases, strabismus may swap eyes or come and go.
-Sometimes, it is treated with special glasses, patches, or injections; however, in some cases, these treatments may not be enough.
-Strabismus surgery, which is performed on the muscles of the eye, is designed to straighten the eyes and restore normal binocular vision.
+Sometimes, it is treated with special glasses, patches, or injections.
+However, in some cases, these treatments may not be enough.
+Strabismus surgery, performed on the muscles of the eye, is designed to straighten the eyes and restore normal binocular vision.

 Before strabismus surgery is performed, you’ll undergo a test in your ophthalmologist’s office to determine which muscles contribute to the strabismus.
 Your doctor wants to see exactly which muscles are causing the problems.
 In some cases, muscles will need to be weakened during the surgery; in others, they will be strengthened.
 Your doctor will use a series of prisms to get a better look at your eyes and the muscles that contribute to its movement.